Thyroid Cancer: Tests After Diagnosis

 Thyroglobulin.
 This test measures the level of this protein that's made by the thyroid gland.

-The overall goal of treatment is to destroy all thyroid cells.
-So the levels of some
+The overall goal of treatment is to destroy all thyroid cancer cells.
+Depending on

 These tests may be used after diagnosis to help see if the thyroid cancer has spread.